Jonathan Gullis: Parliamentary career

-He resigned as Parliamentary Private Secretary to the Secretary of State for Northern Ireland on 5 July 2022 in the aftermath of the Chris Pincher scandal and called on Boris Johnson to resign as prime minister.
+He resigned as Parliamentary private secretary to the Secretary of State for Northern Ireland on 5 July 2022 in the aftermath of the Chris Pincher scandal and called on Boris Johnson to resign as prime minister.

-Gullis endorsed Liz Truss in the July-September 2022 Conservative Party leadership election.
+Gullis endorsed Liz Truss in the July–September 2022 Conservative Party leadership election.
 In September 2022, Gullis was appointed as Parliamentary Under-Secretary of State for School Standards by Truss after her appointment as prime minister.
 At his first and only appearance at the Despatch Box on 24 October 2022, he was rebuked by the Speaker for not adopting a sufficiently ministerial tone.

 Following Truss's resignation in October 2022, Gullis initially announced his support for Boris Johnson's leadership bid.
 Johnson, however, withdrew from the race.

 On 28 October 2022, he was dismissed from his position by Truss's successor, Rishi Sunak.
 Gullis announced his intention to support the Government from the backbenches.

 In December 2022, on BBC Radio 4's The World at One programme, Gullis defended the government's plan to offshore the processing of asylum seekers to Rwanda.
 In response to a letter from senior Church of England bishops which criticised the plan, Gullis said: "I don't think unelected bishops in the House of Lords should be preaching about politics."

 In April 2023, Gullis started a podcast with former Special Adviser James Starkie called Inside Whitehall.
 The pair designed the podcast to demystify UK politics.

 On 26 March 2024, Gullis and Angela Richardson were made deputy party chairs of the Conservative Party.
+Following this appointment, Gullis's Wikipedia page was repeatedly vandalised, including changing his surname to "Seagullis".

 In April 2024 Gullis accepted a £10,000 donation from JCB; the newspaper Byline Times links this payment to Gullis's silence on JCB closing a facility entailing 200 job losses in his constituency, and contrasts it with his activity on the announcement of a facility closure by Johnson Tiles.

 In the 2024 general election, Gullis lost his Stoke-on-Trent North seat to Labour candidate David Williams.

 Post-parliamentary career

 In October 2024, Gullis told the BBC that he had been unable to find permanent employment since losing his seat in July, stating that he believed this was related to his political views.

-In May 2025, Gullis announced that he was appointed as a Senior Fellow at The Centre for Social Justice.
+In May 2025, Gullis announced that he was appointed as a Senior Fellow at the Centre for Social Justice.
 Later that month, Gullis was named as the town mayor for Kidsgrove Town Council.
 Gullis has also since been appointed Director at public affairs consultancy Aegean Consultants.

+On 1 December 2025, Gullis defected to Reform UK.
+He was joined by two of his former colleagues, Lia Nici and Chris Green.

+Gullis was elected as a Reform UK councillor for the Kidsgrove and Ravenscliffe ward in the 2026 Newcastle-under-Lyme Borough Council election.
+He was elected the leader of Reform UK's group on the council a week later.